The Ancient Solar Yoga

 • Prajāpati – the lord of creatures, more common in later Vedic texts.

-This Sun God is the One Creator and Lord of all the worlds, the Sun of suns, the God of Gods, the Light of lights.
-The Veda invokes him in various forms, here as the provider of nourishment, Pushan, to stimulate our intelligence and guard over the unfolding of the treasures of the spiritual life.
-Yet there are various forms of Dhi Yoga connected with the other Vedic forms of the Sun God.
-There are seven or twelve Sun Gods or Adityas as representing the seven rays of the Sun or the twelve months of the year.
+This Sun God is the Creator and Lord of all the worlds, the Sun of suns, the God of Gods, the Light of lights.
+There are various forms of Yoga connected with the Vedic Sun Gods, seven or twelve Sun Gods or Adityas as representing the seven rays of the Sun or the twelve months of the year.

-The very rising of the Sun every day indicates our own deeper light, purity and Self-realization as the Rishi Vasishtha lauds:
+The very rising of the Sun every day indicates our own deeper light, purity and Self-realization.

 Expand Your Vedic Learning